"excellent as a whole, and indeed pre-eminent in offshore work, with a large number of highly competent counsel"

 Gulf Business:

-'Covid-19 impact: How fast has dispute resolution transitioned to a digital model in UAE' article by Zoe O'Sullivan QC
+'Covid-19 impact: How fast has dispute resolution transitioned to a digital model in UAE' article by Zoe O'Sullivan KC

 Gulf News: